rachelnabors/react-native-website/docs/intro-react.md

           }}
           disabled={!this.state.isHungry}
           title={
             this.state.isHungry ?
-"Pour me some milk, please!" : "Thank you!"
+'Pour me some milk, please!' : 'Thank you!'
           }
         />
       </View>